Know-How Notes – How to Assemble Weather Pack/Metri Pack Terminals

 That is just about all there is to assembling Weather Pack and Metri Pack terminals.
-They are very good terminals, much better than the typical individual insulated terminals you buy in packs at the store.
+They are very good terminals, much better than the typical individual insulated terminals.
 Repairing a bad wire in a Weather Pack or Metri Pack terminal block is the best solution over bypassing it.
 All of the parts you need to accomplish this task are available at any NAPA Auto Parts Store.

 Check out all the electrical system products